Kxd395/ASAM_App/docs/SECURITY_PRIVACY_HARDENING.md

 ---

 **Manager's Note**: Every file name, struct name, and setting key above is paste-ready.
-Use these scaffolds to ship production-grade security and compliance in 5 days.
+Use these scaffolds to ship production-grade security, compliance, AND clinician-grade severity assessment in 5 days.